GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

     internal class ExampleState : IState
     {
         // We must provide a method for returning the type of FiniteState that this State uses.
-        // This concludes the enforcement of type-safety for our State Machine
+        // This enforces type-safety for our class-based States. public Type GetFiniteStateType()
-        // within our enumless state definition.
-        public Type GetFiniteStateType()
         {
             return typeof(ExampleFiniteState);